EcoModTeam/fqadata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`fqadata` contains 44 regional Floristic Quality Assessment databases that have been approved or approved with reservations by the US Army Corps of Engineers.
+`fqadata` contains regional Floristic Quality Assessment databases that have been approved or approved with reservations by the U.S. Army Corps of Engineers.
 Paired with the [fqacalc](https://github.com/ifoxfoot/fqacalc) package, these datasets allow for Floristic Quality Assessment metrics to be calculated.
+Both packages were developed for the USACE by the U.S. Army Engineer Research and Development Center’s Environmental Laboratory.

 ## Installation